jon-lipstate/odin_book/book/01_basics/02b_declarations.md

-### Declaration & Assignment
+### Declaration and Assignment

 Fundamental to programming is the ability to set and manipulate variables.
 Odin's declaration and assignment syntax places emphasis on the variable names rather than the variable _kind_ (`var foo` / `const foo`) from some languages, or the _type_ as seen in C-like languages (`int foo;`).

 #### Declarations

-A variable declaration sets an _Identifier_ as some specific _Type_, and makes it available for the programmer's use for the remainder of the _Scope_ that it was declared in.
+A variable declaration sets an _Identifier_ to have some specific _Type_, and makes it available for the programmer's use for the remainder of the _Scope_ that it was declared in.

 ![Declaration Syntax](./images/02_00_declaration.png "Declaration Syntax")